irods/irods_resource_plugin_s3/README.md

 -    `S3_ENABLE_MPU=0` disables multipart uploads.
 -    `S3_MAX_UPLOAD_SIZE` - This defines the maximum upload size for non-multipart uploads (in MB), maximum part size, as well as the maximum size when using the CopyObject API.
 The default is 5120MB (5GB).
 This setting is ignored if MPU uploads are disable.
 -    `S3_MPU_THREADS` is the number of parts to upload in parallel.
+-    `S3_URI_REQUEST_STYLE` - The path request style used.
+This is either "path" or "virtual_hosted".
+The default is "path".
+See [path vs virtual hosted requests](https://docs.aws.amazon.com/AmazonS3/latest/userguide/VirtualHosting.html).

 Use the `ARCHIVE_NAMING_POLICY` parameter to control whether the names of the files within the object storage service (S3, or similar) are kept in sync with the logical names in the iRODS Catalog.
 The default value of `consistent` will keep the names consistent.
 Setting `ARCHIVE_NAMING_POLICY=decoupled` will not keep the names of the objects in sync.

 S3 server-side encryption can be enabled using the parameter `S3_SERVER_ENCRYPT=[0|1]` (default=0=off).
 This is not the same as HTTPS, and implies that the data will be stored on disk encrypted.
 To encrypt during the network transport to S3, use `S3_PROTO=HTTPS` (the default)

+The `S3_RETRY_COUNT` defines the number of retries for a request after a retryable failure.
+The default is 3 retries.
+The `S3_WAIT_TIME_SEC` defines the initial number of seconds between retries.
+The default is 2s.
+This wait time will double on each successive failure until the `S3_MAX_WAIT_TIME_SEC` is reached.
+The `S3_MAX_WAIT_TIME_SEC` is the maximum wait value during successive failures.
+The default is 30s.

 ### Modifying your resource configuration